Terms and Conditions

 7.3 Aurora Expeditions also reserves the right to not operate or cancel an activity or trek in the event of a cancellation by a third-party.

 7.4 It may also be necessary for Aurora Expeditions to cancel an expedition as a result of adverse weather conditions.
 Aurora Expeditions will endeavour to ensure that any expedition takes place but, at times, this may not be possible due to weather conditions.
 Aurora Expeditions accepts no liability for any loss, damage, cost or expense in the event of a cancellation as a result of weather conditions.
-In that event, you will not be entitled to a refund of any amounts paid by you and you will remain liable to pay any money that is due and payable under these terms and conditions.
+In that event, you will not be entitled to a refund of any amounts paid by you and you will remain liable to pay any money that is due and payable under these Terms & Conditions.

 “Fly/Sail”, “Fly/Fly” and “Sail/Fly” voyages